-While photographs are being recorded to the memory card, the memory card access lamp will light (\square 2).
-Depending on the number of the images in the buffer, recording may take from a few seconds to a few minutes.
-Do not remove the memory card or remove or disconnect the power source until the access lamp has gone out (\square 2).
+While photographs are being recorded to the memory card, the memory card access lamp will light (\$\sup\$ 17).
+Depending on the battery level and the number of the images in the buffer, recording may take from a few seconds to a few minutes.
+Do not remove the memory card or remove or disconnect the power source until the access lamp has gone out.
 If the camera is switched off while data remain in the buffer, the power will not turn off until all images in the buffer have been recorded.
-If the battery is exhausted while images remain in the buffer, the shutter release will be disabled and the images transferred to the memory card.
+If the battery is exhausted while images remain in the buffer. the shutter release will be disabled and the images transferred to the memory card.

-Continuous Release Mode
+Continuous Release Modes

-Continuous release mode (\square) can not be used with the built-in flash; rotate the mode dial to \mathfrak{D} (\square 13) or turn the flash off (\square 34-36).
+Continuous release modes can not be used with the built-in flash; rotate the mode dial to 3 $(\square 15)$ or turn the flash off $(\square 36-38)$.